simonmichael/hledger_site/src/index.md

 **Get involved**

+Would you like to help ?

 - **[Star us on Github](https://github.com/simonmichael/hledger/tree/main)**
-  to help make us a [notable Haskell app](https://joyful.com/Haskell#What%20are%20some%20Haskell%20apps%20?)!
+  to help make us a [notable Haskell app](https://joyful.com/Haskell#What%20are%20some%20Haskell%20apps%20?).
 - **[Sponsor hledger](sponsor.md)** to help sustain this work.
 Here's more about [Finance](FINANCE.md).
 - **[Contributor Quick Start](CONTRIBUTING.md)** and **[Developer docs](dev.md)**.
 - **[CREDITS](CREDITS.md)** shows many of the people who have contributed code over the years.